uktrade/streampq/README.md

 - Streams results from complex multi-statement queries even though SQL doesn't allow server-side cursors for such queries - suitable for large amounts of results that don't fit in memory.

-- CTRL+C (SIGINT) by default behaves as expected even during slow queries - a `KeyboardInterrupt` is raised and it quickly bubbles up through streampq code.
+- CTRL+C (SIGINT) by default behaves as expected even during slow queries - a `KeyboardInterrupt` is raised and quickly bubbles up through streampq code.
 Unless client code prevents it, the program will exit.

 - Every effort is made to cancel dueries on `KeyboardInterrupt`, `SystemExit`, or errors - the server doesn't continue needlessly using resources.